postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 In the above screen, you can view how Postman opens a new preview tab to display information in other requests soon after a preview tab changes its state to busy.

-#### Unsaved tab (Dirty tab)
+#### Unsaved tab

-When you modify data in a tab, there are changes to be committed.
-Postman treats this tab as an unsaved (dirty) tab which is indicated by an orange dot on top corner.
+When you modify data in a tab, there are changes to be saved.
+Postman treats this tab as an unsaved tab which is indicated by an orange dot on top corner.
 The following screen illustrates a preview tab changing to an *unsaved* tab:

 [![tabs in unsaved mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)